greg-raven/Impeachment-Chronicles/_posts/2018-01-08-tom-steyer-we-need-to-get-rid-of-this-dangerous-and-unfit-president.md

 ---
-title: 'Tom Steyer: 'We need to get rid of this dangerous and unfit President''
+title: "Tom Steyer: 'We need to get rid of this dangerous and unfit President'"
 layout: post
 author:
 - Tom Steyer